fatehmehmood123/Mess-Menu/API-METHODOLOGY.md

 ## Overview

 The app fetches mess menu data dynamically from a backend API.
-Responses are cached for the current calendar day (same-day caching) to reduce API calls and improve performance.
+Responses are cached for 15 minutes to reduce API calls and improve performance while ensuring users see updated menu changes relatively quickly.

 ## Configuration